 Japan was the first country to implement this concept in 2001 when a bursting real estate bubble caused a deep recession that risked deflation.
 While quantitative easing helped to avert that risk, it was only moderately successful.

 Later, during the 2008 financial crisis, the Federal Reserve led the central banks of the United Kingdom, the Eurozone, Switzerland, and Sweden to implement quantitative easing across an interconnected global economy.
-This once-radical concept is now considered a mainstream tool used by central bank
+This once-radical concept is now considered a mainstream tool used by central banks.

 Who profited from the financial crisis?